 Matchroom Boxing promoter Eddie Hearn cites Tony Bellew’s consistent improvement as the reason for making a fight with Oleksandr Usyk a reality.

-Following an impressive victory in the World Boxing Super Series, Usyk called out Bellew and eyebrows were immediately raised.
+Following an impressive victory in the World Boxing Super Series, Usyk called out Bellew, and eyebrows were immediately raised.

-Bellew had been contemplating walking away from the sport with back-to-back wins over David Haye in the bag and two bumper paydays, although Hearn bowed to the Liverpool man’s wishes for one more big test.
+Bellew had been contemplating walking away from the sport with back-to-back wins over David Haye in the bag and two bumper paydays, although Hearn bowed to the Liverpool man’s wishes for one more extensive test.

 ‘The Bomber’ couldn’t pass up the opportunity to challenge for a trio of world title belts, plus his previously owned WBC strap.

-“Tony has won British, Commonwealth, European and World titles.
-And after the two big wins against David Haye we felt it might be time to walk away.
+“Tony has won British, Commonwealth, European, and World titles.
+And after the two big wins against David Haye, we felt it might be time to walk away.
 But with him constantly improving and the lure of becoming undisputed king, the temptation was too much,” explained Hearn.

 “For Oleksandr, the plan is to finish his chapter at Cruiserweight on November 10.
-He will then move up to Heavyweight where he will chase a fight with unified World Champion Anthony Joshua.
+He will then move up to Heavyweight, where he will chase a fight with unified World Champion Anthony Joshua.

-“This one of the biggest and best fights in boxing with Tony daring to be great.
+“This is one of the biggest and best fights in boxing with Tony daring to be great.
 He’s going up against one of the top pound-for-pounders in the sport in Oleksandr Usyk,” he added.

-Usyk’s end goal of Joshua is more likely due to his link-up with Hearn and could be on the cards for 2020.
+Usyk’s end goal of Joshua is likely due to his link-up with Hearn and could be on the cards for 2020.